 You can link to static content using {static}path/to/file.
 Files linked to with this syntax will automatically be copied to the output directory, even if the source directories containing them are not included in the STATIC_PATHS setting of the project's pelicanconf.py file.

 For example, a project's content directory might be structured like this:

-'''

-content
+''' content

 - images

-| - han.jpg
+- han.jpg

 - pdfs

-| - menu.pdf
+- menu.pdf

-- pages

-- test.md

 '''